mathigon/textbooks/content/fractals/content.md

 triangle__.
 It can be created by starting with one large, equilateral triangle, and then repeatedly cutting smaller triangles out of its center.

-But, as it turns out, the Sierpinski triangle appears in many different areas of mathematics, and there are numerous other methods to construct it.
+But, as it turns out, the Sierpinski triangle also appears in many other areas of mathematics, and there are numerous ways to construct it.
 In this chapter, we will explore some of them!

 ::: column(width=300)